The House on the Cliff

-The House On The Cliff is the second book in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The House On The Cliff is the second book in the original Hardy Boys series published by Grosset & Dunlap.
 The book ranks 72nd on the Publishers Weekly's All-Time Bestselling Children's Book List in the United States with 1,712,433 copies sold As of 2001.
 This book is one of the "Original 10" Hardy Boys books and is an excellent example of the writing style used by the Stratemeyer Syndicate's writers.
 This style influenced many other "youth adventure series" books that the Stratemeyer Syndicate also published, including the Nancy Drew series (designed as a corollary to The Hardy Boys written from the perspective of young girls), the Tom Swift adventure series, the Bobbsey Twins and other lesser known series.
 All of them used a unique writing style that made them very recognizable as Stratemeyer product.

 This book was written for the Stratemeyer Syndicate by Leslie McFarlane in 1927.
-US Copyright on the 1927 book expired on January 1, 2023, this putting the 1927 version in the US Public Domain.
-The Canadian Copyright is still in effect until January 1, 2048 for the 1927 version, due to Canada using the authors life plus 70 copyright model for works-for-hire (Leslie McFarlane died in 1977).
+US Copyright on the 1927 book expired on January 1, 2023, putting the 1927 version in the US Public Domain.
+The Canadian Copyright is still in effect until January 1, 2048 for the 1927 version, due to Canada using “the author’s life plus 70 years” copyright model for works-for-hire (Leslie McFarlane died in 1977).
 The 1959 version will enter the US Public Domain on January 1, 2055, while it will enter the Canadian Public Domain on January 1, 2053 (Harriet Stratemeyer Adams died in 1982).
 Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1959 by Harriet S. Adams, resulting in two different stories with the same title.